SilviaLauraPintea/DejaVu/README.md

 >> Compile (needs OpenCV2.4.+ and Boost).
->> Edit the CMakeLists with the correct path towards the sources directory.
+>> Edit the bin/CMakeLists.txt with the correct path towards the sources directory.

 cmake CMakeLists.txt
 make

->> Run: edit the cofing file with the corresponding paths towards data:
+>> Run: edit the cofing file with the corresponding paths towards data (see config_example.txt):

 - Usage: ./dejavu [what] [mode] [config.txt]